Position: Recruiting Assistant (Temporary) Organization: Orrick Herrington & Sutcliffe LLP - Boston, MA Date Posted: February 13, 2019

 Responsible for supporting the effective, efficient, and consistent delivery of programs and projects in alignment with the Firm’s overall competency-based talent management program for lawyers, primarily focusing on recruitment and diversity initiatives with the expectation of additional support for legal personnel and professional development and training initiatives as needed.

 PRINCIPAL DUTIES AND RESPONSIBILITIES

-In collaboration with the Legal Recruitment Manager, effectively and efficiently coordinates the law school student recruitment process.
+In collaboration with the Legal Recruitment Manager, effectively and efficiently coordinates the law school student recruitment process including supporting efforts for the firm’s branding initiatives and targeted law school communications.
 Facilitates the selection and scheduling of law schools for campus interviews.
 Schedules student and attorney interviewers for on-campus and in-office interviews.
 Coordinates and reviews interview feedback and facilitates the hiring decision process with the Hiring Committee; participates in follow-up activities and monitors the effectiveness of follow-up activity with offerees.
 Coordinates recruitment receptions, offer dinners and functions, both in-house and on-campus for assigned schools.

 Aids in the effective engagement and ongoing relationship building with law schools and law student groups throughout the calendar year (e.g. panel presentations for 1Ls, events and sponsorship opportunities, communications, etc.).

 Coordinates the recruitment of judicial clerks and aspects of the lateral attorney recruitment process.